-To make a claim with nib, you will need to fill out a claim form that is available on v’s website or in one of nib’s Retail Centres.
-After the form has been filled out and any necessary documents have been attached you are required to mail the form to nib or you can take it into one of their retail outlets.
+To make a claim with nib, you can to fill out a claim form that is available on nib’s website or in one of nib’s Retail Centres.
+After the form has been filled out and any necessary documents have been attached you are required to mail the form to nib or you can take it into one of its retail outlets.
 Alternatively if you sign up to an online account with nib then you can quickly and easily make your claim online. nib has also recently released an nib iPhone, iPad & Android app that allows you to submit your claim via your phone.
 All you have to do is take a photo of your medical receipts and submit them to nib through the app.

 Get the nib claims app